MNLKuzmin/RepoDontRoam/README.md

 ## Polynomial Regression:

 Another thing that we can do to improve our model to fit our data is to include higher degree terms, using a polynomial fit.
-This includes products between the different independent variables, including higher powers of the single variables, up until a power that I can set.
+This includes products between the different independent variables, including higher powers of the single variables, up until a power that is set.

 ### Third order Polynomial regression

 The R-squared value that we obtained from our model including polynomials up until the third grade is 0.764

-This is a pretty good R squared, but what usually happens with the polynomial regression is that we are fitting the model on the train set so well, that we are actually overfitting and it will perform very poorly on the test set, because we are picking up not only the actual real trends of the relationship between the variables, but also some random noise, given by the random data.
+This is a pretty good R squared, but what usually happens with the polynomial regression is that we are fitting the model on the train set so well, that we are actually overfitting and it will perform very poorly on the test set.
 <br>This is confirma by our train-test split test that gave us an R squared of 0.721 for the train but a NEGATIVE R squared of -0.935 for the test.

 The fact that R squared on the test is so bad shows us that we fitted very well the train, in fact too well picking up random noise.
-This model is not good becayse even if it can explain very well the train it cannot generalize to a randomly chosen test set.
+This model is not good because even if it can explain very well the train it cannot generalize to a randomly chosen test set.

 ### Second Order Polynomial
 What is usually recommended in this situation is to lower the order of the polynomial, which will reduce the number of variables, and overall give us a more simple curve for our model.